 Eastward Ho? analyses India's relationships with the countries lying to its east.
 It explores India's 'Look East Policy' launched in the early 1990s, later renamed 'Act East' in 2014.
 Parts I and II study the political and economic consequences of the growing Asian integration; the evolving Asian 'security architecture', today's buzzword for institutions and processes; China's ever-changing perceptions of India; and India's emerging relations with Japan and Korea.
-Part III studies India's economic and strategic relations with Sri Lanka, Bangladesh and Myanmar, and focuses on India and China's tussle for influence over the Himalayan states of Nepal and Bhutan.
-Selected Contents: Part I: The Rise of China and the Overall Strategic and Economic Scenario to India's East; Part II: Managing the Rise of China: East Asian Partners; Part III: India's Relations with the Eastern Rim of South Asia; Part IV: India's Strategic and Economic Relations with Southeast
+Part III studies India's economic and strategic relations with Sri Lanka, Bangladesh and Myanmar, and focuses on India and China's tussle for influence over the Himalayan states of Nepal and Rhutan Selected Contents: I. The Rise of China and the Overall Strategic and Economic Scenario to India's East 2.
+Managing the Rise of China: East Asian Partners 3.
+India's Relations with the Eastern Rim of South Asia 4.
+India's Strategic and Economic Relations with Southeast Asia

-Contributors: Shibashis Chatteriee, Baladas Ghoshal, Srikanth Kondapalli, W. Lawrence, Reena Marwah, H.S.
+Contributors: Shibashis Chatterjee, Baladas Ghoshal, Srikanth Kondapalli, W. Lawrence, Reena Marwah, H.S.
 Prabhakar, Vyjayanti Raghavan, P. Sahadevan, Swaran Singh, E. Sridharan, Shankari Sundararaman, Sangeeta Thapliyal

 2021 978-93-5442-054-2 ₹1825 512 pp Hardback

 Elementary Aspects of the Political

 Histories from the Global South

 Prathama Banerjee, Professor at the Centre for the Study of Developing Societies in Delhi

-The author studies the rise of modern politics in India between the late nineteenth and midtwentieth centuries in the encounter between colonial modern, classical Indian, Indo-Persian and regional vernacular ideas.
-She unpacks the modern conception of the political into four elementary aspects - Self, Action, Idea and People - and shows how each element is structured around a conceptual instability, rendering its very elementary status questionable.
+Elementary Aspects of the Political studies the rise of modern politics in India between the late nineteenth and midtwentieth centuries in the encounter between colonial modern, classical Indian, Indo-Persian and regional vernacular ideas.
+It unpacks the modern conception of the political into four elementary aspects - Self, Action, Idea and People - and shows how each element is structured around a conceptual instability, rendering its very elementary status questionable.
 The book invites us to go beyond postcolonial and decolonial criticism and produce new political theory, inspired by ideas and experiences of the non-European world.
-Contents: Part I. The Self I. Renunciation and Antisocial Being 2.
-Philosophy, Theater, and Realpolitik; Part II.
-Action 3.
+Contents: I. Renunciation and Antisocial Being 2.
+Philosophy, Theater, and Realpolitik 3.
 Karma, Freedom, and Everyday Life 4.
-Labor, Hunger, and Struggle; Part III.
-Idea 5.
+Labor, Hunger, and Struggle 5.
 Equality and Spirituality 6.
-Equality and Economic Reason; Part IV.
-People 7.
+Equality and Economic Reason 7.
 People as Party 8.
-People as Fiction 2021 978-93-5442-002-3 ₹895 284 pp Paperback Rights: Restricted Foreshadowing the Great Rebellion The Vellore Revolt, 1806 K. A. Manikumar, retired Professor of History, Manonmaniam Sundaranar University, Tirunelveli With a Foreword by G. Viswanathan
+People as Fiction 2021 978-93-5442-002-3 ₹835 284 pp Paperback Rights: Restricted Foreshadowing the Great Rebellion The Vellore Revolt, 1806 K. A. Manikumar, retired Professor of History, Manonmaniam Sundaranar University, Tirunelveli

 After Tipu Sultan was defeated and killed in a battle with the British in 1799, his family and descendants were gradually removed from Mysore and sent to live in Vellore Fort.
 On 10 July 1806, about 500 Indian soldiers stormed the European quarters inside Vellore Fort, and shot down the white officers and soldiers.
 Their 'revolt' ended when British forces arrived to take back control.
 Foreshadowing the Great Rebellion examines the causes that led up to the revolt, the events that transpired, and the aftermath and consequences.
 Contents: I. Company, Army and Fort 2.
 The Uprising 3.
 The Aftermath 4.
-Causes and Consequences 5.
-Conclusion

-2021 978-93-5442-118-1 ₹695 288 pp Paperback

-Formation and History of Telangana, The

-A Collection of Nine Critical Essays

-Gautam Pingle, Dean of Studies and Head of the Center for Telangana Studies, the MCR HRD Institute of Telangana, Hyderabad
+Causes and Consequences 2021 978-93-5442-112-9 ₹995 288 pp Hardback Formation and History of Telangana, The A Collection of Nine Critical Essays Gautam Pingle, Dean of Studies and Head of the Center for Telangana Studies, the MCR HRD Institute of Telangana, Hyderabad